JeremyTCD/Mimo/ReadMe.md

        |-- package.json
    ```

-   *src* contains the source files for your blog. *docfx.json* is your DocFx configuration file and *package.json* is your Yarn configuration file.
+   *src* contains the source files for your blog. *docfx.json* is your DocFx configuration file and *package.json* is your Npm configuration file.

 3. Install Mimo by running the following command in *blog*:

    ```
-   C:\your\path\blog> yarn install
+   C:\your\path\blog> npm install
    ```

    This command generates a directory named *node_modules*. *node_modules* will have the following structure: